MATH 1910 COURSE SYLLABUS

 Your end-of-semester grade will be computed according to the following formula

 FINAL GRADE = 0.6(E / e) + 0.15(F / f) + 0.25(Q / q)

 If you are not able to take a quiz or exam at the scheduled time, you must schedule a makeup time.
 Except for medical or family emergencies, the scheduled makeup time cannot be more than two weekdays after the quiz or exam.
-You will not be able to make up graded homework activities.
+If you don't follow this procedure, you will not be able to make up the graded activity.

 If you are diagnosed with, or suspect you have the flu...
 DO NOT COME TO CLASS.

 I usually return an exam or quiz no more than two class days after it is given.
 It is your responsibility to monitor your progress in the course.
 I strongly recommend you actively ask questions in class or come to my office regularly to discuss your progress.
 I will be happy to suggest strategies for helping you succeed, but no strategy provides a quick-fix.
 You will receive a detailed breakdown of your grade around mid term.
 Do not wait until the last few weeks of class to try improving your grade.

 I will be taking attendance on most days.
 More than four unexcused absences will automatically lower your end-of-semester grade by one letter.

 THERE ARE NO OPPORTUNITIES FOR EXTRA CREDIT IN THIS COURSE.

 IMPORTANT: It is Department policy not to grant withdrawals after the withdrawal deadline has passed, unless circumstances have arisen which make it impossible for you to complete the course.
 Late withdrawals must be approved by the Department Chair and often require documentation for the extenuating circumstances.